Summer-Mist/Neurobiology-Notes/Synapse_PPT.md

 1. triggered by Doc2 and residual [Ca2+]i
 2. lasts several hundred ms
 3. Important for neural network excitation
 4. Asynchronous release is crucial for the modulation of postsynaptic action potential firing pattern
 5. Asynchronous release is critical for reverberation

 Quantal release
-1. mEEP, can be recorded under low [Ca]_o
+1. mEEP, can be recorded under low [Ca]<sub>o</sub>
 2. can be recorded in small central synapses

 ## synaptic vesicle cycle